 The Group is routinely under audit by tax authorities in the ordinary course of business.
 Due to their nature, such proceedings and tax matters involve inherent uncertainties including, but not limited to, court rulings, settlements between affected parties and/or governmental actions.
 The probability of outcome is assessed and accrued as a liability and/or disclosed, as appropriate.
 The Group maintains provisions for uncertainty related to these tax matters that it believes appropriately reflect its risk.
-As at 30 June 2023, €147 million (1 July 2022: €154 million) of these provisions is included in current tax liabilities.
+As at 30 June 2023, €147 million (1 July 2022: €154 million) of these provisions is included in current tax liabilities and the remainder is included in non-current tax liabilities.